Mizanur888/Blockchain/README.md

 After paying off a loan, the money will move back to the lender

 2. Backend
-       Set of APIs to interact with LendMoney smart contract

 Transaction API ( Ability to create loans, pay loans, and populate the front end)